rdegges/rdegges-blog/articles/2012/service-oriented-side-effects.md

 -   Keep your code simple and independent of external dependencies.

-Instead of relying on a message queue, you could: rip it out of your architecture all together, have a small (easily maintainable) codebase for your transactions, expose a simple HTTP service that your other applications can talk with, and scale your transactions service independent of all your other services (this way, if you suddendly start doing a lot of transactions, you only need to focus on scaling a single small codebase).
+Instead of relying on a message queue, you could: rip it out of your architecture all together, have a small (easily maintainable) code base for your transactions, expose a simple HTTP service that your other applications can talk with, and scale your transactions service independent of all your other services (this way, if you suddenly start doing a lot of transactions, you only need to focus on scaling a single small code base).

 ## Wrap Up